 Sgt David Ahenakew, LL.D.
 (Hon), CD (Ret'd)

 David was born on the Sandy Lake reserve in northern Saskatchewan and joined the Royal Canadian Engineers in 1951.
-He served in the Canadian Army for 16 years until 1967, during which time participated in the Korean Conflict, peacekeeping duties in Egypt and Vietnam and was stationed in Germany and Chilliwack, amongst other locations.
+He served in the Canadian Army for 16 years until 1967, during which time served with the 57th Field Squadron during the Korean War, Egypt and Vietnam and was stationed in Germany and Chilliwack, amongst other locations.
 His medals include the Queen Elizabeth II Jubilee Medal and the 125th Anniversary of Confederation.

 The funeral for David Ahenakew was held on 16 March 2010 on the Ahtahkakoop First Nation where he was born and raised.